Apple’s new watch event draws attention to its health-care play

-While the absence of the iPhone’s shadow at Tuesday’s event may just be a quirk of pandemic-related supply chain disruptions that Apple says have delayed production of the next iPhone, it also offers Apple an opportunity to showcase its six-year effort to break into the health-care industry.
-The Apple Watch is the physical manifestation of the company’s health-care play, and perhaps the most important but least understood prong of the company’s new business model anchored around “services” rather than gadget sales.
+While the absence of the iPhone’s shadow at Tuesday’s event may just be a quirk of pandemic-related supply-chain disruptions that Apple says have delayed production of its next smartphone, it also offers Apple an opportunity to showcase its six-year effort to break into the health-care industry.
+The Apple Watch is the physical manifestation of the company’s health-care play, and perhaps the most important but least understood prong of the company’s new business model anchored around services rather than gadget sales.
 The announcement also comes during the peak of a global pandemic in which the conversation about health and technology has accelerated.

-Apple has said that its participation in the health care industry has been aimed at helping people, not necessarily to benefit its own bottom line.
+Apple has said that its participation in the health-care industry has been aimed at helping people, not necessarily to benefit its bottom line.

 As sales of iPhones have, until recently, been declining, the company has been looking for new ways to make up for lost revenue.
 Mainly, it has done so by finding ways to sell subscriptions for music, TV and cloud storage.
-And analysts have long expected Apple to “bundle” those products into one offering, like Microsoft did with its Office Suite in the 1990s.
+And analysts have long expected Apple to bundle those products into one offering, like Microsoft did with its Office suite in the 1990s.
 Rumors have it that Apple will announce a bundle as early as Tuesday.

 But health care is different and Apple’s route to profitability is murky.
-Unlike other services, Apple doesn’t charge consumers or companies for any of its health offerings, other than for the watches themselves, which cost from $400 to $1,500 for the most recent version.
+Unlike other services, Apple doesn’t charge consumers or companies for any of its health offerings, other than for the watches, which cost from $400 to $1,500 for the most recent version.
 And analysts believe Apple will shy away from profiting directly from the data collected by researchers and drug companies that use Apple Watches in clinical trials.

-While six years is a long time for the technology industry, it’s a small blip in the medical field, where change is slow and arduous.
+While six years is a long time for the technology industry, it’s a blip in the medical field, where change is slow and arduous.
 Apple’s investment is only now beginning to bear noticeable fruit, and experts in the pharmaceutical industry say it could take years more for the company to become a major player in the field.
-As Apple builds a track record for producing reliable research based on watch data, it will likely add more sensors, expanding the breadth of research possible with the device.
-One day, Apple watches could be a common component of drug and device studies, experts say, even if that is a far off and ambitious goal.
+As Apple builds a track record for producing reliable research based on watch data, it will probably add more sensors, expanding the breadth of research possible with the device.
+One day, Apple Watches could be a common component of drug and device studies, experts say, even if that is a far off and ambitious goal.

-Apple isn’t alone in its push into health care.
+Apple isn’t alone in its drive into health care.
 Google’s Verily is making a concerted push into the clinical trial industry.
-Amazon, which acquired prescription service PillPack and online symptom checker Health Navigator, has partnered with Berkshire Hathaway and JP Morgan Chase to lower health costs.
+Amazon, which acquired prescription service PillPack and online symptom-checker Health Navigator, has partnered with Berkshire Hathaway and JPMorgan Chase to lower health costs.
 And Microsoft’s Healthcare NExT initiative is focused on artificial intelligence in health care.
+(Amazon CEO Jeff Bezos owns The Washington Post.)

 Apple Watch wasn’t the first smartwatch, or even the first health-related one.
-Fitbit and Jawbone pioneered the fitness tracker market and new startups are pushing the ball forward on hardware.
+Fitbit and Jawbone pioneered the fitness tracker market and new start-ups are pushing the ball forward on hardware.
 Oura, for instance, packs a lot of health-related sensors into a simple ring.
 But none of those companies have Apple’s massive install base of loyal customers.
-Apple Watches now outsells the entire Swiss watch industry, according to a Strategy Analytics report.
+Apple Watches now outsell the entire Swiss watch industry, according to a Strategy Analytics report.

 And there are reasons to buy Apple Watches beyond health.
-For customers locked into Apple’s ecosystem, they make for a nifty accessory that can adjust AirPod volume or unlock MacBooks without a password.
+For customers locked into Apple’s ecosystem, they make for a nifty accessory that can adjust AirPods’ volume or unlock MacBooks without a password.
 Because of the sheer size of its user base, Apple can corral thousands of research subjects in a short period of time.

-Six years in, Apple watches can detect signs of atrial fibrillation, a potentially deadly heart disorder.
+Six years in, Apple Watches can detect signs of atrial fibrillation, a potentially deadly heart disorder.
 But that detection is not 100 percent accurate.
 False positives can send patients to the doctor unnecessarily.
-It may take a decade or more before the watch has the kinds of sensors and hardcore research necessary to be a health panacea for customers, said Gene Munster, an analyst with Loup Ventures, a venture capital firm, making the watch as a health device a long term bet.
+It may take a decade or more before the watch has the kinds of sensors and hardcore research necessary to be a health solution for customers, said Gene Munster, an analyst with Loup Ventures, a venture capital firm, making the watch as a health device a long-term bet.
 “I don’t think they’re close to being there.
 I think the current watch is limited in what it’s picking up on,” he said.

 Apple and Google are building a virus-tracking system.
 Health officials say it will be practically useless.

-In the meantime, Apple is earning “credibility in the industry” according to Tom Dorsett, CEO of RazorMetrics, a health technology company aimed at lowering prescription drug costs.
+In the meantime, Apple is earning “credibility in the industry,” according to Tom Dorsett, CEO of RazorMetrics, a health technology company aimed at lowering prescription drug costs.
 Apple gained FDA clearance for its atrial fibrillation algorithm and its electrocardiogram.
 “If they’re investing in FDA approval, they’re looking to be something more than a novelty device,” he says.

 Apple’s first watch, announced in 2014 and released the following April, came with the introduction of ResearchKit, open-source software that allows medical researchers to find subjects for their studies.
 Using the software, academic institutions and pharmaceutical companies can enroll Apple’s customers in clinical trials, collecting data on Apple Watches to learn more about the human body.

-Apple’s ResearchKit has been used for clinical trials, some of which it has announced to great fanfare at its events.
+Apple’s ResearchKit has been used for clinical trials, some of which it has announced to great fanfare.
 Last year, the company announced three major studies on women’s health, heart health and hearing.
 In terms of the massive amount of research constantly being conducted by drug companies and in academia, Apple isn’t much of a player.

 In part, that is because Apple Watch is limited to a subset of the population — mainly, to those who also use iPhones.
-In the U.S. that’s roughly half of smartphone users.
+In the United States, that’s roughly half of smartphone users.
 Those customers tend to be more affluent and have fewer chronic diseases that drug companies aim to treat.
 Apple provides Apple Watches for free to many research subjects and offers discounted bulk pricing to companies conducting research.
 Still, the sheer number of people who own Apple Watches may make it possible for researchers to find diverse groups of research subjects.

 When Apple launched ResearchKit, there were already companies — many of them start-ups — charging for similar services.
 Naturally, they viewed Apple as a competitor with the potential to dominate the space.
 “When ResearchKit came out, I thought we were toast,” said Matthew Amsden, CEO of ProofPilot, which offers software services for controlled trials.
 It didn’t play out that way.
 “I just don’t hear a lot about ResearchKit anymore.
 I don’t think I’ve heard about it in two years.”
-ProofPilot is booming, Amsden says, and ResearchKit is considered a niche player in the overall clinical trials industry, Amsden and others in the industry say.
+ProofPilot is booming, Amsden says.
+ResearchKit is considered a niche player in the overall clinical trials industry, Amsden and others in the industry say.

 In addition, ResearchKit isn’t a full-service offering.
 Companies that aim to use ResearchKit for trials still must have the resources to create customized software, and companies like Thread Research and Medable have sprung up to meet that need.
 Large drug companies tend to opt for bespoke software with actual medical devices for traditional trials, industry experts say, rather than rely on ResearchKit.

-One executive at a major pharmaceutical company who isn’t authorized to speak publicly, said that is slowly beginning to change.
-The executive discussed several studies Apple is working on with pharmaceutical companies that have not yet been announced.
+One executive at a major pharmaceutical company, who spoke on the condition of anonymity because they aren’t authorized to speak publicly, said that is slowly beginning to change.
+The executive discussed several studies Apple is working on with pharmaceutical companies that have not been announced.

 In addition to testing the efficacy of drugs, pharmaceutical companies also conduct more broad research into health.
 Those projects, which tend to benefit from large numbers of participants, are more tailored for the Apple Watch.